stephenshimel/airwallex-frontend-project/README.md

 ## Error handling:

+1. ErrorBoundary is defined and wrapping different levels of the components.
+Any error will be caught be ErrorBoundary and easy to locate.
-1. The form need to pass all the validation schema before being submitted.
+2. The form need to pass all the validation schema before being submitted.
-2. If the server returns an error, error message will be displayed in an antd package's notification component.
+3. If the server returns an error, error message will be displayed in an antd package's notification component.
-3. The error will also passed to Form component to be displayed under the form
+4. The error will also passed to Form component to be displayed under the form

 ## Architecture design